University of Missouri-

 In recent years, she has worked on two research teams evaluating programs that hope to give students an educational advantage and families better living conditions: Education Through Music and NYC Department of Housing Preservation and Development-Housing and Neighborhood Study (HANS).
 In 2020, she published the book "Race, Poverty & Progress: An American Paradox" which explores both the limiting and liberating aspects of the socialization of Black people in America.

-Donna is trained in Applied Behavioral Analysis (ABA), certified to conduct behavioral/social research, holds a New Jersey Department of Education, Teacher of Social Studies certification, and is currently enrolled in the Rutgers Graduate School of Education.
+Donna is trained in Applied Behavioral Analysis (ABA), certified to conduct behavioral/social research, holds a New Jersey Department of Education, Teacher of Social Studies certification, teaches middle school social studies, and is currently enrolled in the Rutgers Graduate School of Education.
 Donna is a wife, a mother of three, a step-mother of two, and grandmother who enjoys sewing, video production, drawing, fashion design, collecting vintage clothing, and taking care of her "plant babies" in her spare time.